bithir/symbaroum-bithir-mod/README.md

 ### Credits
 Midjourney images used from the "Non-Paid Members License Terms"", i.e. Creative Commons Noncommercial 4.0 Attribution International License - license see https://midjourney.gitbook.io/docs/billing.
 Images subject to this license are stored under assets/midjourney

+Game-icons images for the DsN dice - CC BY 3.0 see http://creativecommons.org/licenses/by/3.0/